epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 - algorithm-factory
 - web-analytics

 This file lists the building blocks that will be installed.
-In theory, it can be modified before running setup.sh to install only specific block (this has not been tested).
+In theory, it can be modified before running `./setup.sh` to install only specific block (this has not been tested).

 ## Requirements